Ultrasound - Abdomen

 Benefits

-- Ultrasound scanning is noninvasive (no needles or injections) and is usually painless.
+- Most ultrasound scanning is noninvasive (no needles or injections).

-- Ultrasound is widely available, easy-to-use and less expensive than other imaging methods.
+- Ultrasound is widely available, easy to use, and less expensive than most other imaging methods.

 - Ultrasound scanning gives a clear picture of soft tissues that do not show up well on x-ray images.

-- Ultrasound provides real-time imaging, making it a good tool for guiding minimally invasive procedures such as needle biopsies and needle aspiration of fluid in joints or elsewhere.
+- Ultrasound provides real-time imaging.
+This makes it a good tool for guiding minimally invasive procedures such as needle biopsies and fluid aspiration.

 Risks

-What are the limitations of Abdominal Ultrasound Imaging?
+What are the limitations of abdominal ultrasound?